pkoehlercloud/pkoehlercloud.github.io/content/post/2021-06-14-How to reset the Remote Desktop Client on Windows 10 & 11/index.md

 draft = false
 author = "Patrick Koehler"
-tags = ["Windows 365", "Azure Virtual Desktop", "Microsoft Intune", "Azure", "Windows 11", "Windows 10"] categories = ["EUC", "AVD", "Azure Virtual Desktop", "FSLogix", "Azure"]
+tags = ["Windows 365", "Azure Virtual Desktop", "Microsoft Intune", "Azure", "Windows 11", "Windows 10"] categories = ["Azure Virtual Desktop", "Windows", "Microsoft Azure"]
 +++

 Welcome to this very quick blog post about a topic that you may have experienced while enabling customers to use Azure Virtual Desktop.
 You installed the latest version on a computer and everything works fine, until the Remote Desktop app starts to crash frequently, or connections aren’t possible anymore.
 In some rare cases, you can’t even click anywhere.